Tutorial - Antianginal Drugs

 - unstable angina

-- What is drug tolerance and how does tolerance to organic nitrates affect dosing? click here
+- What is drug tolerance, and how does tolerance to organic nitrates alter dosing? click here

-- What are common side-effects to organic nitrates? click here
+- What are common side effects of organic nitrates? click here

 - Which calcium-channels blockers are approved for angina and how do these drugs reduce anginal pain? click here

-- What preexisting conditions in patients can be made worse by administering calcium-channel blockers? click here
+- What preexisting conditions in patients can be worsened by administering calcium-channel blockers? click here

 - Why should calcium-channel blockers not be given with beta-blockers? click here